The International Journal of Regression Therapy

 In this article, Thelma Freedman speculates on ways in which past-life narratives, if real reincarnation memories, might fit within already established models of the world.
 Her interest is to stimulate conservative model-making based on what we really know.

 Past-life therapy is at a decisive moment in history, both its own history and the history of humanity.
 Past-life therapy is not about to move into the mainstream: It is already on the march, as we see more therapists every day discovering this magical approach to healing.
 That is all to the good.
-We also see that more and more people are accepting reincarnation as their personal belief system, and that is probably a good thing, too.
-In the next century, reincarnation may well become as common a Western belief as it is today in other cultures, and it can be a freeing one for humanity itself if it is used in freeing, non-hierarchical ways.
-But precisely because of these developments, we, as a community of past-life therapists and researchers, have a special obligation.
-Can we ground this therapy and our ideas about reincarnation in more than airy fantasy?
+We also see that more and more people are accepting reincarnation as their personal belief system, and that is probably a good thing, … Read the rest

 The Influence of the Therapist in Past-life Therapy – Rabia Lynn Clark (Is.14)